 - Early Psychosis Intervention Network (EPINET): This broad research initiative aims to develop models for the effective delivery of coordinated specialty care services for early psychosis.

 - Journal Articles: This webpage provides information on references and abstracts from MEDLINE/PubMed (National Library of Medicine).

 - Psychotic Disorders Research Program: This program supports research into the origins, onset, course, and outcome of schizophrenia spectrum disorders and other psychotic illnesses.

 - Risk and Early Onset of Psychosis Spectrum Disorders Program: This program supports research on childhood and adolescent psychosis and thought disorders.

 - Recovery After an Initial Schizophrenia Episode (RAISE): The NIMH RAISE research initiative included two studies examining different aspects of coordinated specialty care treatments for people who were experiencing early psychosis.

-- Schizophrenia Statistics: This webpage provides information on the best statistics currently available on the prevalence and treatment of schizophrenia in the U.S.
+- Statistics: Schizophrenia: This webpage provides the statistics currently available on the prevalence and treatment of schizophrenia among people in the United States.